Nikita-Lysiuk/Vinyl-Store/README.md

   - **Security First**: Robust security measures, including JWT authentication and OAuth with Google, ensure user data is protected.
   - **Developer Friendly**: Comprehensive scripts and environment variable management make it easy for developers to get started and maintain the project.

-  #### Impact:
-  This project not only showcases technical prowess but also a deep understanding of user needs and market trends.
-It's a perfect example of how technology can be harnessed to create meaningful and enjoyable user experiences.

-  #### Join Us:
-  Be a part of a project that is not just about code, but about bringing the timeless charm of vinyl records to the digital age.
-Whether you're a developer, a music enthusiast, or someone who appreciates well-crafted software, this project has something for you.

-  #### Let's Make Music Together!
-  Dive into the code, explore the features, and contribute to a project that harmonizes technology and music in perfect sync.

-  #### Ready to Spin?
-  Get started today and be a part of the Vinyl Store Application journey.
-Your next favorite project awaits!

-  #### Contact:
-  For any inquiries or contributions, feel free to reach out.
-Let's connect and create something amazing together!

-  #### Thank You:
-  Thank you for considering this project.
-We look forward to your feedback and contributions.

-  #### Happy Coding!

   ### Key Features:
   - **Authentication**: Handles user registration, login, logout, and OAuth with Google.